-In March 2020, the World Health Organization declared the outbreak of COVID-19 a global pandemic.
-The COVID-19 pandemic has caused significant disruption and volatility on a global scale resulting in, among other things, an economic slowdown and the possibility of a continued economic recession.
-In response to the COVID-19 outbreak, national and local governments around the world instituted certain measures, including travel bans, restrictions on group events and gatherings, shutdowns of certain non-essential businesses, curfews, shelter-in-place orders and recommendations to practice social distancing.
-The various governmental actions have abated over time, but remain applicable to Limbach's operations in various ways, often varying by state.
-In some instances, these orders continued to affect certain projects in our Construction and Service segments into the fourth quarter of 2020.
-In limited instances, projects chose to shutdown work irrespective of the existence or applicability of government action.
-In most markets, construction is considered an essential business and Limbach continued to staff its projects and perform work during each of the twelve months ended December 31, 2020, and most of the projects that were in progress at the time shutdowns commenced have restarted.
-The Company's branches are expecting building owners to maintain or retrofit current facilities in lieu of funding larger capital projects as the effects of the pandemic remain ongoing and uncertain.
+In March 2020, the World Health Organization declared the outbreak of the coronavirus disease 2019 ("COVID-19") a global pandemic.
+The COVID-19 pandemic has caused significant disruption and volatility on a global scale resulting in, among other things, an economic slowdown, impacts to global supply chains, and the possibility of a continued economic recession.
+In response to the COVID-19 outbreak, national and local governments around the world instituted certain measures, including travel bans, restrictions on group events and gatherings, shutdowns of certain non-essential businesses, curfews, shelter-in-place orders, recommendations to practice social distancing and vaccine mandates.
+Certain governmental actions have abated over time, but remain applicable to Limbach's operations in various ways, often varying by state.
+In some instances, these orders continued to affect certain projects in our GCR and ODR segments during 2021.
+In limited instances, during fiscal 2020, projects chose to shutdown work irrespective of the existence or applicability of government action.
+In most markets, construction is considered an essential business and the Company continued to staff its projects and perform work during fiscal 2020 and into 2021, and most of the projects that were in progress at the time shutdowns commenced were restarted.